-Developing number sense is an essential component of Mathematics and every lesson will begin with a short activity that engages students and tunes them into the learning.
-This can include This can include:
+Developing 'number sense' is an essential component of learning in Mathematics, and every lesson will begin with a short activity that engages students and tunes them into the learning.
+This can include:

-- skip counting forwards and backwards by tens, using a variety of numbers as a starting point, e.g. 10, 20, 30...; 3, 13, 23...
+- skip counting forwards and backwards by 10s, on zero and non-zero numbers (e.g. 10, 20, 30, etc., 3, 13, 23, etc.)

+- skip counting forwards and backwards by 2s and 5s

 - doubles and halves number facts

+- ten and five times multiplication facts

 - purposeful Mathematics games.